Seven Arizona-based bioscience startups have been named participants in the 2021 Flinn Foundation Bioscience Entrepreneurship Program.

 To be eligible for the program, an entity must be a bioscience firm engaged in the commercialization of bioscience research and biotechnology and/or the sale of products in the areas of:

-Over the past three years, the Flinn Foundation has selected 15 bioscience firms (see below) to participate in the program through a competitive process.
+Since 2014, the Flinn Foundation has selected 47 Arizona bioscience firms (see below) to participate in the program through a competitive process and through a nonprofit partner has provided nearly $1.4 million in funding support.

 Flinn Foundation Bioscience Entrepreneurship Program Participants